Tturna/Tturna/README.md

 # Tturna (AKA Erik, Roope)

 ICT Engineering student.
 Game and small time software developer.
 My main languages are C# and Python.
-I make music as a hobby.
 Interested in anything IT.
 Currently learning everything about everything.